-For instance, if a friend or family member invites you over to their house for a gathering but this goes against how you’re social distancing practices, it’s okay to say no. Tell them that you appreciate and value them but you’re simply concerned about safety behaviors and it has no connotations for your feelings about them.
+For instance, if a friend or family member invites you over to their house for a party, and this goes against your social distancing practices (or you’ll be around someone who is high risk or not vaccinated), it’s okay to say no. Tell them that you appreciate and value them, but you’re simply concerned about safety behaviors and it has no connotations for your feelings about them.

-“That’s probably the best one can do: to clarify that this is your decision, that you’re making in accordance with personal values and safety advisements and that is has nothing to do with your regard or concern for other individuals,” says Dr. Bea.
+“That’s probably the best one can do: To clarify that this is your decision, that you’re making it in accordance with personal values and safety advisements and that is has nothing to do with your regard or concern for other individuals,” says Dr. Bea.

-“It may rub somebody the wrong way,” he adds, “and that’s not ideal.
+“It may rub somebody the wrong way,” he adds.
+“And that’s certainly not ideal.
 But you’re also not responsible for the sentiments of others.
 In an adult world, we’re all responsible for our own sentiments.”

 It’s a complex situation, according to Dr. Bea, especially with such a wide range of boundaries people may set for themselves.
 “There are so many variables that are interacting.
-You might be very an agreeable person by nature and, yet, you might not want conflict or it may be hard for you to establish different boundaries,” he says.
+You might be a very agreeable person by nature and not want conflict or it may be hard for you to establish different boundaries,” he says.